tlricherson/Data-Conversations/1-Data Stories.md

 Ma, K. L., Liao, I., Frazier, J., Hauser, H., & Kostis, H. N. (2012).
 [Scientific storytelling using visualization](http://vis.cs.ucdavis.edu/papers/Scientific_Storytelling_CGA.pdf).
 IEEE Computer Graphics and Applications, 32(1), 12-19.

 Segel, E., & Heer, J. (2010).
 [Narrative visualization: Telling stories with data](https://egerber.mech.northwestern.edu/wp-content/uploads/2015/02/Narrative_Visualization.pdf).
 IEEE transactions on visualization and computer graphics, 16(6), 1139-1148.

-## Examples of data stories ##
-Data stories can take many formats.
-Here are some online examples that may encourage you to think about presenting data differently.
-* Visit an [interactive and geographical version](https://1812.tass.ru/en#) of [Minard's famous map](https://en.wikipedia.org/wiki/Charles_Joseph_Minard) about Napoleon's march on Russia in 1812.
-* Take a look at this [introduction to hierarchical models](http://mfviz.com/hierarchical-models/) from UW.
-* [Kim Rees](https://twitter.com/krees) at Periscopic led this project on visualizing [gun deaths in terms of the number of years of lives stolen](http://guns.periscopic.com/).
-While not an official data story, her project on [touching data](http://www.periscopic.com/news/touching-data) is also well worth consideration.
-* On Quartz, they look at the fact that [most women are reading self-help books by men](https://qz.com/1106341/most-women-reading-self-help-books-are-getting-advice-from-men/) and why this matters.
-* [The Quantified Selfie](http://quantifiedselfie.us/) publishes stories that explore "identity through data."
-What does our inbox, our music choices, or our online community say about us?
-[Trina Chiasson](https://twitter.com/trinachi) spoke about a related topic in this 2016 Tapestry short story, [The Rise of the Data Selfie](https://www.youtube.com/watch?v=sK4RDO3wPCg).
-* Visit [Rock 'n Poll](http://rocknpoll.graphics/) to learn more about why polling results should be taken with a grain of salt.

-## Bunny trails ##
-Last year, we started building and sharing a new type of data wall in our district---one which was designed to encourage a broader conversation.
-Learn more about our [district data stories](https://www.tumwater.k12.wa.us/Page/7852).

-Stories can take many formats.
-Have you ever tried to imagine how a fish soup tastes whose recipe is based on publicly available local fishing data?
-Or what a pizza would be like if it was based on Helsinki’s population mix?
-[Data Cuisine](http://data-cuisine.net/), led by [Moritz Stefaner](https://twitter.com/moritz_stefaner), explores food as a means of data expression - or, if you like – edible diagrams.

-[Jon Schwabish](https://twitter.com/jschwabish) has posted a [collection of blog posts, books, and other resources](https://policyviz.com/2017/03/24/more-story-references-and-resources/) on storytelling with data.

-We are rarely good storytellers...but why?
-An article from PsychCentral explores why [most people are awful storytellers](https://psychcentral.com/news/2017/02/15/why-most-people-are-awful-storytellers/116460.html) and The Book of Life provides some tips on [how to narrate your dreams](http://www.thebookoflife.org/how-to-narrate-your-dreams/).
-Even better, check out [The Art of Storytelling](https://www.khanacademy.org/partner-content/pixar/storytelling), a free course from Pixar.
-It is part of their [Pixar in a Box](https://www.khanacademy.org/partner-content/pixar) program that helps you learn how their artists do their jobs.

-Andy Kirk looks at [the success of "participative" visualizations](http://www.visualisingdata.com/2014/02/the-success-of-participative-visualisations/).
-Lots of great links here to online data stories that engage in audience to find themselves in the data.